All Episodes

 It never was true.

-Congressional budget office estimates now that Obamacare will cost $1.3 trillion.
+Congressional Budget Office estimates now that Obamacare will cost $1.3 trillion.

 By the way, another way they kept this number low.

-And the taxes start immediately, but the benefits don't kick in for three or four years, the spending.
+Remember, it's a 10-year plan, and the taxes start immediately, but the benefits don't kick in for three or four years, the spending.

 So that's another way they kept the number artificially low.

-Health care benefits don't kick in 2014, but the taxes started immediately where they're already being collected now.
+Healthcare benefits don't kick in 2014, but the taxes started immediately.

-All kinds of uh games are played.
+All kinds of games are played.

 But now, now that nothing can be done about it, now the truth is slowly trickling out.

-It'll be back.
+We'll be back.

 We've got much more.